 CW (Content Warning): Kiss Kiss Bang Bang deals with child abuse which is discussed here

-“It’s Hard to Believe it was just last Christmas that me and harmony changed the world and didn’t mean to”
+“It’s Hard to Believe it was just last Christmas that me and harmony changed the world and didn’t mean to.”

 “By now you may wonder how I wound up here.
-Or, maybe not”
+Or, maybe not.”

-It’s rather off putting that LA’s Christmas is so distorted because our very notion of a traditional Christmas was created by Hollywood.
+It’s off putting that LA’s Christmas is so distorted because Hollywood created our very notion of a traditional Christmas.
 This makes LA a contradictory space of real and unreal, fantasy and harsh reality.
 By showing Christmas in this light, the film suggests that what seemed like a traditional Christmas never existed in the first place.
 This additionally implies that the innocence associated with Christmas never really existed, it was just a marketing scheme.
 The women in the film also bought into this Hollywoodized message, as Harmony’s sister believed that her fake father was real and Harmony believes that she could become an actress, like so many others.
 “Blue Christmas” really summarizes this position, as it’s a melancholic song about being alone and realizing that the holidays aren’t the way they should be.
 The trees are blue, not green.
-I would go as far as to say the lyric “I’ll be so blue, just thinking, about you” could refer to that idyllic world, as the characters are looking for that world of right and wrong, but it’s no where to be found.
+I would go as far as to say the lyric, “I’ll be so blue, just thinking, about you” could refer to that idyllic world, as the characters are looking for that world of right and wrong, but it’s no where to be found.
 The song’s presence in this horrible scene implies that the lyrics are the victim’s last thoughts, her last impression in the film, which is why the song stops playing after she dies.
 She never got the Christmas she dreamed LA would provide.
 It was all just a lie created to lure people in.

 “Look up idiot in the dictionary.
 You know what you’ll find?

 “A picture of me?”

 “No!
 The definition of the word ‘idiot’!
 Which you are!”